bettar/miele-lxiv-easy/README.md

 ---

-The purpose of this project is to assist in setting up and configuring all dependencies for the project [Miele-LXIV](https://github.com/bettar/miele-lxiv) and to ensure that it builds smoothly.
+The purpose of this project is to assist in setting up and configuring all dependencies for the project [Miele-LXIV](https://github.com/bettar/miele-lxiv).

+In other words, <b>the goal of this project is NOT  to build Miele-LXIV, but to configure the Xcode project that builds Miele-LXIV</b>.

-The directory where this file has been downloaded will be referred to as `EASY_HOME`
+The directory where this README.md file has been downloaded will be referred to as `EASY_HOME`

 Additionally, you must define the three top-level directories involved in the process (or conveniently accept the suggested defaults in STEP 1 below):